-Every request to Spectron must carry an API key in the API-KEY header:
+Every request to Spectron must carry a context or management API key as an HTTP Bearer token:

-There is no Authorization: Bearer scheme, no session cookies, and no OAuth on the data plane.
+There are no session cookies and no OAuth on the data plane.
 Authentication is stateless: the server validates the key, resolves the principal, and enforces scope before handling the request.

 Principal types